andresapao/account_transactions/README.md

 ## BUILD AND PACKAGE

 - Maven, Java and Mysql will be at docker containers
-- Run "docker-compose up" at root directory
+- Run "docker-compose up --build" at root directory to build containers once
   - MySql will be available at localhost:3307
   - Application will always create and drop database
 - There will be two endpoints available at localhost:8999 ("accounts" and "transacations")
+- To shutdown, press CTRL-C and type "docker-compose down"

 ## TESTS